Vegan Soba Noodle Salad

 This salad is perfect as a main for lunch or a picnic and pairs beautifully with miso soup or cold edamame.
 For a heartier meal top with grilled tofu or serve with a side of avocado slices for extra richness.

 Une assiette de noodles de soba avec des légumes verts et des carottes.
-Pin
+Save

 Une assiette de noodles de soba avec des légumes verts et des carottes. | savorieswithtyla.com